 South Carolina law also contains several sentencing enhancements for repeat felony offenders.
 A second or subsequent offense might carry a longer maximum sentence, impose a minimum sentence, eliminate parole or probation options, or extend the time period before becoming eligible for parole.

 Say a jury finds a defendant guilty of a class B felony, punishable by up to 25 years in prison.
-The judge can impose any fixed sentence up to 25 years.
-So, a first-time offender might get a five-year prison sentence, whereas an offender who has a rap sheet or committed the crime against a vulnerable victim could be looking at 10-, 15-, or 20 years.
-The fixed-term announced by the judge represents the longest time the defendant can spend in prison.
+The judge can impose any fixed sentence of up to 25 years.
+A first-time offender might get a 5-year prison sentence, whereas an offender who has a long rap sheet or committed the crime against a vulnerable victim could be looking at 10, 15, or 20 years.
+The fixed term announced by the judge represents the longest time the defendant can spend in prison.

 Most often, a judge will hand down a sentence that includes a term of imprisonment and then either "execute or stay" the prison sentence.
 Executing the sentence means the offender will go to prison.
 Staying a sentence means the judge will suspend the prison sentence and give the offender a chance to serve the sentence in the community on probation.
 Some offenses are not eligible for probation.

-Once the defendant ends up in prison, the judge no longer has a say in the prisoner's sentence or release—those decisions are placed in the hands of the parole board.
+Prison.
+If a judge executes the sentence, the defendant is sent to prison.
+Once in prison, the judge no longer has a say in the prisoner's sentence or release—those decisions are placed in the hands of the parole board.
 But, as noted above, the judge's sentence represents the longest time the defendant can be incarcerated.
-Even if the board doesn't grant parole, the defendant must be released after serving the sentence term set by the judge.
+Even if the board doesn't grant parole, the defendant must be released once the entire sentence is served.

 Criminal statutes of limitations require prosecutors to file criminal charges against a defendant within a certain amount of time after the crime was committed or discovered.
 South Carolina is one of just a handful of states with no limitations on filing felony charges and only one of two states without limitations on filing any criminal charges.
 Prosecutors can file criminal charges at any time in South Carolina.